-BEGINNING APRIL 1, JUDGE EATON'S MOTIONS WILL BE IN PERSON UNLESS COUNSEL HAS BEEN NOTIFIED OTHERWISE.
+JUDGE EATON'S MOTIONS ARE IN PERSON UNLESS COUNSEL HAS BEEN NOTIFIED OTHERWISE.
 THIS MEANS ARGUMENTS WILL BE IN PERSON, WHETHER OR NOT AN ANSWER HAS BEEN FILED.
 FAILURE TO APPEAR BY THE RESPONDING PARTY WILL RESULT IN THE MOTION BEING GRANTED WITHOUT OBJECTION.

-Regular motions court is usually scheduled at 2:00 PM Monday through Thursday and is scheduled at 10:00 AM on Fridays.
+Regular motions court is usually scheduled at 2:00 PM Monday through Thursday.
+There are no longer motions scheduled on Fridays.